mesosphere/dcos-docs-site/pages/1.11/networking/index.md

 <!-- This source repo for this topic is https://github.com/dcos/dcos-docs -->

-The DC/OS network stack provides the following services:

-* Provides IP connectivity to containers.
+The DC/OS network stack provides IP connectivity to containers, has built-in DNS-based service discovery and provides layer 4 and layer 7 load balancing.
-* A DNS based service discovery mechanism.
-* Layer 4 load-balancing for internal (east-west) traffic.
-* Layer 7 load-balancing for external (north-south) traffic.

 The following sections describe these features in more detail.